Hi, I saw your tweet about advice and thought you might be able to help with a problem.

-Lot’s of women ‘complain’ of low sex drive, but as you write, this only becomes a problem your partner wants more sex than you do…
+Lots of women have issues with low sex drive, but as you write, this only becomes a problem your partner wants more sex than you do.

-Testosterone is the main horn-vamping hormone, so take a mooch around Google to see how you can boost it naturally, with certain foods or supplements such as Gingsen, Ginkgo biloba and L’Arginine
+Testosterone is the main horn-vamping hormone.
+Take a mooch around Google to see how to boost it naturally with certain foods or supplements such as Ginseng, Ginkgo Biloba and L-Arginine.

-You may find that you desire more sex, just by having more sex.
+You may find that you desire more sex just by having more sex.
 Getting jiggy actually boosts your testosterone levels, which, in turn, turns up the horn, which makes you have more sex!
-Switching off this cycle of desire clearly has the opposite effect.
+Switching off this cycle of desire has the opposite effect.

-If it’s not already part of your repertoire, add sensual massage to playtime with your partner/s, The repetitive strokes of skin-on-skin feels sensual, close and relaxing – perfect for when fast and furious hormone-induced sex is not on the cards for you.
-It’s also likely to feel arousing, but being less goal-orientated, there’s also less pressure to ‘perform’
+If it's not already part of your repertoire, add sensual massage to playtime with your partner/s.
+The repetitive strokes of skin-on-skin feel erotic and relaxing - perfect for when fast and furious hormone-induced sex is not on the cards.
+It's also likely to feel arousing, but being less goal-orientated, there's less pressure to 'perform.'

-An enhancing gel can work wonders on arousal as it encourages blood-flow to your clitioris, making your mind focus on your body’s NO 1 pleasure-seeking hot-spot
+An enhancing gel can work wonders on arousal as it encourages blood flow to your clitoris, making your mind focus on your body's no1 pleasure-seeking hot spot.

-And teasing sensations a vibrator or other fun sex toy, whether together or alone and whether you are already turned-on or not yet, will help arouse your body into pleasure.
+Thrilling sensations from a vibrator or other fun sex toy, together or alone, will help arouse your body into pleasure.

-All of these can really help boost your desire for sex and turn your mind and body away from the negatives and frustration you feel about it.
+All these tips can help boost your desire for sex and turn your mind and body away from the negatives and frustration you feel about it.

-There’s this idea that sex, desire and arousal should be effortless and come ‘naturally’ but it requires work sometimes and that’s no bad thing – we’re sure you’ll agree that the end result is soo worth it!
+There's this idea that sex, desire and arousal should be effortless and come 'naturally,' but it requires work, and that's no bad thing - we're sure you'll agree that the end result is worth it!